 She ripped a pine branch from a tree, and interrupting the two shamans trying to erect the barrier, she dunked the branch in a bowl of the shaman’s oil.
 She waved it over a candle and lifted the blazing mass into the air, running back to guard the bridge.

-Whirling smoke around her feet turn blue, and she hurled the branch on the bridge between them.
+Whirling smoke around her feet turned blue, and she hurled the branch on the bridge between them, where it burned.
+Her voice lowered in a threat.
 “Cross that line, and I promise I will burn the riverbank.”

 The lion stomped.